 |

 In the spirit of passing on the gifts of her artistic abilities, Kathleen began teaching in 2005 and is a much sought-after workshop instructor.
 Her engaging style of teaching and one-on-one instruction garners high accolades from her student artists.
-She has also served as a judge for several art competitions.
-While her current passion is still to paint nature every day and produce a limited number of high quality paintings, she is now working on a book about her process of developing a work of art from field study to finished studio paintings.

 |